elenaferr0/tsp-optimization/report/sections/introduction.typ

 ```
 This will produce an image showing the holes in the instance and the path taken by the drill to bore them, as well as the total distance traveled.
 The image will be saved in the same directory as the input instance, named as `<instance>_tour.png`.

-The plot script can also be used to visualize the input instance without a solution file, in which case it will only show the holes in the instance.
+The plot script can also be used to visualize the input instance without a solution file.
 To achieve this, it's sufficient to run:
 ```bash
 py plot.py -d ./samples/random_10.dat
 ```